doxanthropos/codingblog/_posts/2018-01-19-pre-mission-i.markdown

 date:   2018-01-19
 exzerpt: >
-  Where I get a mission to read 3 blog posts and write about what I read, which is: one article about WebRTC, one about looping GIFs and one about creating a mailing list.
+  Where I get a mission to read 3 blog posts and write about what I read, which is: one article about WebRTC, one about looping GIFs and one about creating a newsletter.
 categories: [cnc2018, blog-more]
 ---